gitter-badger/Emerald/README.md

 ```

-//STEP TWO
+*STEP TWO
-//tell emerald which methods to call for the game logic
+*tell emerald which methods to call for the game logic
 ```
 setGameLoopFunctions(update, draw, postupdate);
 ```